This Is Your Brain On Prayer: A Psychiatrist On How Spirituality Changes Your Neurochemistry

 The connection between neurobiology and spirituality.

 "Whatever relationship you have with God, it's something that can also be broken down into a very biological neurologic process," Yusim notes.
-Specifically, a connection to spirituality lights up certain parts of the brain: According to a study found in the journal Social Neuroscience, religious and spiritual experiences can activate your brain reward circuits in the same way as love, sex, gambling, drugs, and music.
-There's even a whole field dedicated to researching the connection between your brain and religion, dubbed "neurotheology."
+Specifically, a connection to spirituality lights up certain parts of the brain: According to a study found in the journal Social Neuroscience, religious and spiritual experiences can activate your brain reward circuits in the same way as love, sex, gambling, drugs, and music.1 There's even a whole field dedicated to researching the connection between your brain and religion, dubbed "neurotheology2."

-In terms of mental health, plenty of older studies have covered how spirituality can boost serotonin levels (aka, the feel-good neurotransmitter that stabilizes mood).
+In terms of mental health, plenty of older studies have covered how spirituality can boost serotonin levels3 (aka, the feel-good neurotransmitter that stabilizes mood).
 And another more recent study found that stroke survivors who identified as spiritual reported higher psychological quality of life.
 The thought is that having a personal sense of meaning improves motivation and that religion and spirituality can be a source of comfort for people dealing with chronic illness and stress.
 Nonetheless, spirituality is largely associated with positive mental health.

 The bottom line?
 Spirituality is powerful, and it may have a variety of health benefits.